High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 Cholesterol is a fat found in the blood.
 There are two main types of blood cholesterol: high density or HDL cholesterol and low density or LDL cholesterol.

-HDL cholesterol is referred to as ‘good’ cholesterol because it helps to remove excess cholesterol from the body.
+HDL cholesterol is referred to as ‘good’ cholesterol because it helps to remove LDL cholesterol from the body.

 Dietary cholesterol — found in meat, poultry, eggs and regular dairy products — have less impact on blood cholesterol than foods with saturated and trans fat.

-Foods containing saturated fat include processed foods, fatty meats, full-fat milk products, butter and lard.
-Foods containing trans fat include partially hydrogenated margarines, deep-fried foods and many packaged crackers, cookies and commercially baked products.
+Saturated fats are found in highly processed foods, fatty meats, full-fat milk products, butter and lard.
+Foods containing trans fat include partially hydrogenated margarines, deep-fried foods and some packaged snacks and baked goods.
+Many countries, including Canada, have banned added trans fat, therefore as consumers, it’s not something we need to worry about.

 .
 Normal blood flow through healthy artery and blocked blood flow in artery with yellow plaque and red blood clot.